liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 languages.
 It provides a base translation for you to start with.
 To create base translations using the Bing Translator service, you'll need to do the following:

-1. Signup for an Azure Marketploace account and register your application.
+1. Signup for an Azure Marketplace account and register your application.
 Be sure to write down your ID and secret given to you for your application.

 2. Edit the `portal-ext.properties` file in your Liferay Home directory by